sachin-s-k/backend-test-app/README.md

 ## Overview

-The Event Management Backend is built using Node.js and Express.
+The Event Test Backend is built using Node.js and Express.
 It utilizes MongoDB for storing data and provides a RESTful API for interacting with the system.
 The backend supports creating events, registering participants, managing event status, and providing user authentication and authorization.

 ## Prerequisites